openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Possible Causes**

-1. The corresponding request was not intercepted in `WebSchemeHandler`.
+1. The corresponding request was not intercepted in WebSchemeHandler;
-2. The request ended before the response body was constructed.
+2. The request ended before constructing the response body due to certain reasons;
-3. The WebResourceHandler has already called `didFinish` or `didFail`.
+3. The WebResourceHandler has already called didFinish or didFail.

 **Resolution Steps**

-Do not call WebResourceHandler interfaces under the above conditions.
+Do not call WebResourceHandler interfaces under the above-mentioned conditions.

 ## 17100022 WebHttpBodyStream Initialization Failed